morungos/morungos.github.io/resumes/lumenalta.md

     <p>
-    Consultant, contract, technology architect and full-stack developer with proven experience transforming concepts into innovative well-engineered products and bringing them to market in sectors from healthcare to energy, from finance to education.
+    Consultant, contract, technology architect and full-stack developer with proven experience transforming concepts into innovative well-engineered solutions and bringing them to market in sectors from healthcare to energy, from finance to education.
+Proactive, inclusive, and driven to make better technology.
     </p>

     <h3>EDUCATION</h3>